er-hiba/Learn2Code/README.md

 ``Files`` The file that contains the code for this project is text_composer.py
 You can find it in the directory Text_Composer

+### Prime_Number
+``Description`` This program determines whether a user-entered integer is a prime number or a composite number.
+Prime numbers are defined as positive integers greater than 1 that have exactly two distinct positive divisors: 1 and themselves.
+This program calculates the number of divisors for the entered integer and uses this count to make the determination.
+If the user enters a non-integer, it will provide an error message.

+``Files`` The file that contains the code for this project is prime_number.py
+You can find it in the directory Prime_Number

 ## Contact
 If you have any questions or feedback about these projects, feel free to [contact me](mailto:hibah.erraoui@gmail.com).